 We recommend that you contact your district in writing to request your approval letter if you have not received one.
 Your approval letter is verification that you are legally homeschooling and may be needed for college enrollment, job applications and for educator’s discounts.

 - WHAT AM I REQUIRED TO FILE AT THE END OF THE YEAR?

 Some districts may ask for an end of year report and either a statement of attendance or actual listing of days in attendance.
 Some districts do not ask for an end of year report.
 Check with ENRICHri for what your district requires.Your end of year report can be a brief summary, or other evaluation method of your choosing.
 The Commissioner of Education has ruled that the method of evaluation must be left up to the parent.
 Most homeschoolers will send in their end of year report and the letter of intent for next year at the same time.
 We recommend you send all correspondences to the school committee by certified mail and request written correspondences.
 ENRICHri does not recommending speaking to school officials by phone.

 - HOW DOES MY CHILD GET A DIPLOMA?

 Homeschooling is legal in all fifty states across the nation.
 Each state may have different requirements for issuing diplomas.
 In Rhode Island, parents issue the diploma as proof of completion of a child’s educational years.
 A GED is not necessary and we do not recommend homeschoolers acquire one.
 A GED implies that a person has not completed his/her highschool education when indeed, homeschools have done so.

 - CAN MY CHILD GO TO COLLEGE AFTER BEING HOMESCHOOLED?

 Colleges may or may not require SAT or ACT scores.
 Research your college choices early to see what the individual requirements are.
-You can find a full listing of colleges that do not require SAT or ACT scores here.
+This is a full listing of colleges that do not require SAT or ACT scores.